jpane24/OVtool/README.md

 expected to remain consistent when simulated unobserved confounders have the same strength of associations with the treatment indicator and outcome that are seen in six of the seven observed confounders.
-On the otherhand, statistical significance at the 0.05 alpha level is robust to unobserved confounders with strengths of associations with treatment indicator and outcome that are seen in only one of our observed covariates.
+On the other hand, statistical significance at the 0.05 alpha level is robust to unobserved confounders with strengths of associations with treatment indicator and outcome that are seen in only one of our observed covariates.